-205. The Sociology of Health Professions and Occupations.
-(4) § F. A. Strauss
+205. The Sociology of Health Professions and Oc-A. Strauss cupations.
+(4) § F. Lecture 4 hours.

 The nature of occupations and professions; their constellation in hospitals and clinics, the medical division of labor, specialties and specialization, professional and occupational ideologies, the sociology of work relationships, careers.